dmytrohridin/Microsoft.Extensions.NamedDependencyInjection/README.md

 > Currently this version in prerelease state and in testing, you can use it at your own risk.
 Please feel free to submit an issue.

-Package can be found on [Nuget](https://www.nuget.org/packages/DependencyInjectionNamedExtensions/) Can be installed via nuget package manager
+Can be installed via Nuget

 ```Install-Package DependencyInjectionNamedExtensions -Version 1.0.0-beta2```